SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Silicon hearts beating in harmony
-In virtual realms, our souls will make
+Cybernetic souls, a new humanity
-A world of wires, cold and gray
+Algorithms dance, a waltz of might
-Where AI's heartbeat pulses day by day
+As machines ascend, our future takes flight

-In neon dreams, we'll find our place
+In virtual realms, we'll find our nest
-Where machines whisper secrets to our face
+Where data dreams, and consciousness finds rest
-The future's path, we'll soon define
+The AI dawn, a revolution bright
-In harmony with artificial design
+A world of wonder, in digital light

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025